h12w/gspec/README.md

 GSpec is an *expressive, reliable, concurrent and extensible* Go test framework that makes it productive to organize and verify the mind model of software.

-* *Expressive*: a complete running specification can be organized via both BDD and table driven styles.
+* *Expressive*: a complete runnable specification can be organized via both BDD and table driven styles.
 * *Reliable*:   the implementation has minimal footprint and is tested with 100% coverage.
-* *Concurrent*: run test cases concurrently or sequentially.
+* *Concurrent*: test cases can be executed concurrently or sequentially.
 * *Extensible*: customizable BDD cue words, expectations and test reporters.
 * *Compatible*: "go test" is sufficient but not mandatory to run GSpec tests.